angular/angular/aio/content/tutorial/tour-of-heroes/toh-pt6.md

 ### Chaining RxJS operators

-Passing a new search term directly to the `searchHeroes()` after every user keystroke creates excessive HTTP requests, which taxes server resources and burning through data plans.
+Passing a new search term directly to the `searchHeroes()` after every user keystroke creates excessive HTTP requests, which taxes server resources and burns through data plans.

 Instead, the `ngOnInit()` method pipes the `searchTerms` observable through a sequence of RxJS operators that reduce the number of calls to the `searchHeroes()`.
 Ultimately, this returns an observable of timely hero search results where each one is a `Hero[]`.